Setup

 requirements.txt

-The requirements.txt file lists all the external libraries that we need to install for this project.
+The requirements.txt file lists all the extra libraries needed for this project.

 • Windows: pip install -r requirements.txt